 With a little additional information about sensor size and number of pixels the linear spatial resolution units of cy/px on the x-axis can be easily converted to a number of other common ones, such as lp/mm or lw/ph, as described in this post:

 That’s what we are after, the MTF curve of the linear, one dimensional point spread function of the imaging system in question in the direction perpendicular to the edge.
-In this case it has been obtained by using the full spatial resolution information captured by all four raw channels (R, G1, B, G2) of a D810+85mm:1.8G @ f/5.6: full resolution, no demosaicing, no processing, pure IQ information.
-It relates directly and quantitatively to the performance of the hardware, the lens and sensor.
+In this case it has been obtained by using the average spatial resolution information captured by the four raw planes (R, G1, B, G2) of a D810+85mm:1.8G @ f/5.6: full resolution, no demosaicing, no processing, pure IQ information.
+It relates directly and quantitatively to the performance of the lens, sensor, edge and technique used.

 That’s basically it.
-There are better, more precise ways to prepare captures, run MTF Mapper and interpret the resulting measurements than what shown above.
-I will cover those and advanced options in future posts.
+This procedure is good enough for relative comparisons, say to compare two cameras/lenses that you own.
+There are better, more precise ways to prepare captures, run MTF Mapper and interpret the resulting measurements than what shown above which can also be used for absolute comparisons.

 The other files generated by MTF Mapper are the ESF and LSF from which the MTF is derived and a record of the MTF50 values in cycles per pixels.
 If you do not rename them they will get overwritten at each new run.
 As far as the sharpness conscious average photographer is concerned they are there mainly for diagnostic purposes.